-New products are reviewed by Risk Management Function in collaboration with Compliance and Legal departments and are approved by the Asset and Liability Committee ('ALCO').
+New products are reviewed by Risk Management Function in collaboration with Compliance, Legal and other relevant departments and are approved by the Executive Committee ('EXCO').
 Apart from loan products related to business customers for which no standard pricing exists, the pricing, collateral and other requirements are included within new product suggestions.